Eva Marie Admires Her Shredded Abs While Wearing A Crop Top And Skimpy Shorts

 “You’re an inspiration on staying fit.
 I’m on a new journey,” one fan let her know.

-Another follower added “waist and abs (flame emoji),” indicating that Eva Marie’s stomach region was on fire.
+“Waist and abs (flame emoji),” added another, indicating that Eva Marie’s stomach region was on fire.

 A third admirer waxed lyrical about her body.